Spirochetes

 • It is useful in primary and secondary syphilis

-• In this method acetone fixed smear is subjected to fluorescent tagged anti-T. pallidum antiserum
+• In this method, acetone fixed smear is subjected to fluorescently tagged anti-T. pallidum antiserum

 • Tests for antibodies reacting with cardiolipin anti¬gen